open-keychain/open-keychain/README.md

 ## API without registering the app

 ### Intent Actions
-All Intents require user interaction, e.g. encryption is not done automatically (e.g. click a button in a dialog to actually encrypt!).
+All Intents require user interaction, e.g. to finally encrypt the user needs to press the "Encrypt" button.
-To do automatic encryption/decryption/sign/verify use the Remote Serive API.
+To do automatic encryption/decryption/sign/verify use the OpenPGP Remote API.

 Android Intent actions provided by OpenPGP Keychain: